moejoe95/crf-vs-rnn-ner/results.md

 ## CRF classification report

 Evaluation is done via the python script `conlleval.py` from https://github.com/spyysalo/conlleval.py.
+Each test was also done with pretrained embeddings from [glove](https://nlp.stanford.edu/projects/glove/) with a vector size of 100.

 ### CoNLL 2003